RebornSplash60official/Adding-swap-zram-zswap-support-to-hyfetch-s-neowofetch./Setup-guide.md

 Firstly I'm quite sure this is the janky way of setting this up, but was what I was able to come up with in 4 hours, but it's easy to copy & paste.

-Note: Sys Swap shows the total amount of swap your system has.
+    • Note: Sys Swap shows the total amount of swap your system has.
+For example, if you have a 4GiB disk swap file and 4GiB of Zram configured,Sys Swap will report 8GiB of total swap instead of just the disk swap amount.

-For example, if you have a 4GiB disk swap file and 4GiB of Zram configured, Sys Swap will report 8GiB of total swap instead of just the disk swap amount.
+Step T: Open your neowofetch config file.

-Step T: Open your neowofetch config file. nano ~.config/neowofetch/config.conf
+    • nano ~.config/neowofetch/config.conf

 Step 0: Copy one of the listed below configs into the print_info() { info clos}
-secuion of the config file.
+section of the config file.

-Note: config-T adds iB/B to outputs that output G/Gi, config-0 is the defualt output of those outputs.
+    • Note: config-T adds iB/B to outputs that output G/Gi, config-0 is the defualt output of those outputs.

-Note: I genrally would put custom config part below info "Memory" memory.
+    • Note: I genrally would put custom config part below info "Memory" memory.

 Config-T: